Seeley, New Jersey

-Seeley is a census-designated place (CDP) in Cumberland County, New Jersey, United States.
+Seeley is a census-designated place (CDP) in Cumberland County, in the U.S. state of New Jersey.
 It is in the northern part of the county, on the west side of Upper Deerfield Township.
 The western border of the CDP is the Cohansey River, which forms the border with Hopewell Township to the west.
 Seeley is 5 mi north of Bridgeton, the county seat, and 13 mi west of Vineland.

 Seeley was first listed as a CDP prior to the 2020 census.

 Demographics

+As of the 2020 census, the population of Seeley was 152.

+Education

+Students are zoned to Upper Deerfield Township School District (for elementary school) and Cumberland Regional School District (for high school).